LOADING ...

 Sir Joseph.

-You're a fine fellow.
+a remarkably fine fellow.

 Ralph.